CanHobby/RISC-V-Libraries/GPIO/README.md

 ### int gpio.digitalRead( uint32_t pin );

-#### digitalWrite and digitalRead are concessions for Arduinites - the are defined  to gpio.write and gpio.read respectively.
+#### digitalWrite and digitalRead are concessions for Arduinites - they are defined to gpio.write and gpio.read respectively.

 Writing to multiple pins is provided in the standard MRS peripheral section - I plan to make "wrappers" in my class to provide a consistent interface.
 For now here are some useful functions to use.